alexandrebobkov/CanadianPayroll/docs/source/introduction.rst

 Employers - Management may require certain information from payroll to make sound business decisions.

-Employees – Employees require that their pay is received in a timely and accurate manner to meet personal obligations.
+Employees - Employees require that their pay is received in a timely and accurate manner to meet personal obligations.
 Employees must also be assured that their personal information is kept confidential.

-Other departments – Many departments interact with payroll, either for information or reporting.
-According to the Canadian Payroll Association’s 2020 National Payroll Week (NPW) Payroll Professional Research Survey, fifty-five percent of payroll practitioners report through the finance department and thirty-two percent report through the human resources department.
+Other departments - Many departments interact with payroll, either for information or reporting.
+According to the Canadian Payroll Association's 2020 National Payroll Week (NPW) Payroll Professional Research Survey, fifty-five percent of payroll practitioners report through the finance department and thirty-two percent report through the human resources department.

 Information such as general ledger posting, payroll and benefit costs and salary information must flow between payroll, human resources and finance in formats needed for their various requirements.

 In addition, other departments such as contracts and manufacturing often need payroll information for budgeting, analytical and quality purposes.